 Very Rev. Paul Lazor

-As an author, translator and editor Fr Paul has produced numerous articles, tracts, booklets of liturgical services and several introductions to books of other writers.
-His largest work is the book, Evening Worship in the Orthodox Church, an edited translation (with introduction) of three articles by Prof. Nicholas Uspensky.
-His article, "Pastoral Care Today," appeared the St Vladimir's Quarterly in 1996.
+As an author, translator, and editor Fr.
+Paul produced numerous articles, tracts, booklets of liturgical services, and several introductions to books of other writers.
+His largest work is the book, Evening Worship in the Orthodox Church, an edited translation (with introduction) of three articles by Nicholas Uspensky.
+His article, "Pastoral Care Today," appeared in the St. Vladimir's Theological Quarterly in 1996.
 On January 28, 2007, Fr Paul delivered the 23rd annual Fr.
 Alexander Schmemann Memorial Lecture, entitled: “A Personal Memoir,” in honor of Fr.
 Alexander.